gjghfd/hydraserve-artifact/README.md

 ```

 ### Installation
+Due to the limited time available for resource provisioning, we have prepared the environment on Aliyun ACK cluster for AE reviewers.
+Please refer to HotCRP to obtain the access credentials for the cluster.

-Please follow the [Installation Guide](ae_scripts/Installation.md) to install and test HydraServe.
+To set up environment on your own servers, please follow the [Installation Guide](ae_scripts/Installation.md) to install and test HydraServe.

 ## Detailed Instructions